The Maine Steiners

 Our current repertoire consists in part of:

-2022 has brought on challenges for our group but also has brought us closer than ever together.
-We have partnered with the University of Maine's School of Performing Arts to be able to do bigger shows with more groups around campus such as the all-treble A cappella group Renaissance and the mixed A cappella group Mainely Voices.
+The University of Maine's School of Performing Arts program has taken us under their wing to be able to put on bigger shows with more groups around campus such as the all-treble a cappella group Renaissance and the all-mixed a cappella group Mainely Voices.
 We are now an auditioned group out of the University of Maine Singers (the University's prestigious choir) which has since allowed us to travel more and spread our message to a further audience than we could have ever imagined.

-We currently rehearse 3 days a week, for 2 hours each day with the occasional extra day closer to performances which gives us a good chunk of time to get ready for our always upcoming shows and tours.
+We currently rehearse 3 days a week, for 2 hours each.
 We are grateful for our partnership with the University as using their facilities to practice has given us an amazing opportunity to focus on our music making and not trying to find a place to rehearse.
-This is something we openly try not take for granted.
+This is something we openly try not to take for granted.

-2023 Maine Steiners will see the streets of Italy in part of the University of Maine Singers quadrennial tour which has been postponed due to current events till next year but has not lost excitement within our group!
+In June of 2023, The Maine Steiners saw the streets of Italy in part of the University of Maine Singers' quadrennial tour that had been postponed due to the pandemic.

-This year we have revamped ourselves and have taken advantage of the modern social-media age that we live in, including posting on our TikTok, Instagram, and Facebook to keep our fans engaged with our group as we do our biannual tours and showcases and to also keep us connected to our community as much as possible.
+We took the initiative last to revamp ourselves and take advantage of the modern social-media age that we live in, including posting on our TikTok, Instagram, Facebook, and YouTube pages to keep our fans engaged with what our group is doing as we get ready for, do / go on, our biannual tours and showcases and to also keep us connected to our community as much as possible.
 Check out our socials at the top of the page if you'd like to visit any of them!

 Overall, the Maine Steiners have had an amazingly fruitful existence encouraging young men and women to keep music in their lives as they transfer to secondary schooling and beyond.
 We are proud of what we have accomplished and we are thankful to the countless men that came before us all the way back to John Mitchell and his friends that have made this group what it is and all the traditions that have come with it.
 We are beyond excited to see what this year will bring to our group as well as the years to come.